Categoría Primera A

-The Categoría Primera A ([kateɣoˈɾi.a pɾiˈmeɾa ˈa]), commonly referred to as Liga BetPlay Dimayor (between 2015 and 2019 Liga Águila) due to sponsorship by online betting company BetPlay, is a Colombian professional league for association football clubs.
-It is the country's premier football tournament and sits at the top of the Colombian football league system.
+The Categoría Primera A ([kateɣoˈɾi.a pɾiˈmeɾa ˈa]), commonly referred to as Liga BetPlay Dimayor due to sponsorship by online betting company BetPlay, is a professional association football league in Colombia and the highest level of the Colombian football league system.

 A total of twenty clubs compete in the league's regular season.
-División Mayor del Fútbol Profesional Colombiano, better known as DIMAYOR, operates the league system of promotion and relegation for both Categoría Primera A and Categoría Primera B leagues.
-Since its foundation in 1948, fifteen teams have been crowned as Colombian football champions.
-The most successful club is Atlético Nacional with 17 titles.
+División Mayor del Fútbol Profesional Colombiano, better known as DIMAYOR, organizes the competition and operates the league system of promotion and relegation for both Categoría Primera A and Categoría Primera B leagues.
+Since its foundation in 1948, sixteen teams have been crowned as Colombian football champions.
+The most successful club is Atlético Nacional with 18 titles.
+The league was ranked as the 11th strongest national league in the world at the end of 2023 by the International Federation of Football History & Statistics.